Bert-JanP/Sentinel-Automation/README.md

 ![Alt text](./Images/AutomationRuleCreation.png "Automation Rule Creation")

 ## Manual Trigger
-After a first triage of an incident security analyst may determine that more information is needed, Playbooks can be used to provide the analyst with this information.
+After the first triage of an incident a security analyst may determine that more information is needed, Playbooks can be used to provide the analyst with this information.
 There are different options to trigger the Playbook for execution, one is shown below.
 1. Open a Sentinel Incident
 2. Incident Actions
 3. Run Playbook